quintanar401/Qute/modules/hmanager/README.md

 For efficiency reasons one Handle Manager instance can manage several handler groups.

+If the handler's name ends with `.res` it gets executed even if the processing has stopped (clean up mode).
+It must expect special messages therefore (see `run` function).

 ### Init

 Handle manager accepts one parameter - mode.